Wayzgoose Pamphlet Number Two

-In the spring of 2009 we were enabled, through great good fortune and the generosity of many of our subscribers, to acquire the Curwen Press archives of Monotype ornaments & borders, comprising hundreds of pounds of new flowers in case and in packets from the foundry, with scores of borders composed and, once printed, tied up, wrapped, & stored for future use.
+Through great good fortune and the generosity of many of our subscribers, in the spring of 2009 we were enabled to acquire the Curwen Press archives of Monotype ornaments & borders, comprising hundreds of pounds of new flowers in case and in packets from the foundry, with scores of composed borders which, once printed, had been tied up, wrapped, & stored for future use.

-The Curwen Press was arguably the best trade letterpress printing office in Great Britain for the better part of the 20th century.
+The Curwen Press, under the direction of Harold Curwen and Oliver Simon, was arguably the best trade letterpress printing office in Great Britain for the better part of the 20th century.
 Their book design and presswork were unexcelled.
-They employed some of the finest British artists & illustrators of the time – John Piper, Edward Bawden, Eric Ravilious, and Claud Lovat Fraser, to name a few – and their jobbing work set standards which still hold today.
+They employed some of the finest British artists & illustrators of the time – John Piper, Edward Bawden, Eric Ravilious, Enid Marx, Barnett Freedman, and Claud Lovat Fraser, to name a few – and their jobbing work set standards which still hold today.
 Their clients included the Arts Council of Great Britain, the British Transport Commission, and the Double Crown Club.

-A. 50 copies.
-Fully subscribed.
-Quarter leather & decorated paper, with many borders accompanying the text, some folding out, and a photographic essay showing marked-up proofs, some of the formes made up for printing, details of the printing process, historical photographs, and other Curwen work.
-With appendices including a facsimile reprinting of ‘A Grammar of Typographical Ornament’ by Sarah Clutton, first published in The Monotype Recorder, notes identifying the individual ornaments used in each border in the book, and a selected checklist of books on typographical ornaments.
-Accompanied by a portfolio containing all the oversized borders, several new borders created for this book, + one original Curwen proof.
-Typographical frontispiece.
+A. Probably 60 copies.
+Full stamped leather, with many borders accompanying the text, some folding out, with a photographic essay showing marked-up proofs, some of the formes made up for printing, details of the printing process, historical photographs, and other Curwen work.
+Accompanied by a portfolio containing all the oversized borders, possibly recreations of some Curwen borders not present in type and new borders created for this book, plus one original Curwen proof.
+Approximately 250 pages.
 Boxed.

-B. About 50 copies.
-As above, but Quarter cloth, with portfolio containing a selection of the oversized proofs, but without the original borders & Curwen proof.
+B. About 40 copies.
+As above, but quarter leather with decorated paper, with a portfolio containing a selection of the oversized proofs, but without the original borders & Curwen proof.
 Slipcased.